AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-location-core-1-intro.md

 A [Location](http://hl7.org/fhir/R4/location.html) resource is used within the context of a referencing resource.

-This profile is designed to set a core Location for:
+This profile is designed to set a core Location standard for:
 * Recording or updating a location referenced by another resource
 * Reading locations referenced by another resource